websharper-samples/BookCollection/BookCollection.md

 The server keeps the "official" state of the collection, if that changes, the clients can become outdated.
 We will introduce a refresh button and then an auto-refresh for this later.
-We have the `nextId` static field so that we can safely generate a unique key for a new item:
+We have the `nextId` static field so that we can safely generate a unique key for a new item, add this to the `Remoting` class:

     static int nextId;

+    // using System.Threading;
     [Remote]
     public static Task<int> InsertBook(Book book)
     {